sleepjie/Valanar/Valanar Superdocument.md

 ### Glimmerhin

 ##### Physical Traits
+Naturally intelligent/instinctually curious.
+Lithe, flexible bodies.
+They depend massively on logic.
+Socially awkward except with eachother, their brains work faster and find communication with other races frustrating - they can be seen as neurotic or having difficulty with expressing or processing empathy or emotion, but this is a falsehood.
+Rarely exceed three feet tall.

 ##### Heritage & History

 ##### Society
 Renowned for their exceptional intuition in alchemy and physics, the Glimmerhin of [Jarred](https://docs.google.com/document/d/1GLjZaw1RiqtxQbovNFf4AK0bxJE_-dd1HMN8yqm08l8/edit?tab=t.0#heading=h.ezn8anqavuoo) have long stood at the vanguard of technological advancements in Valanar's history.
 Their ability for lateral thinking, a subject of much philosophical debate, has consistently enabled the Glimmerhin to overcome natural challenges, despite their modest physical stature.
-Rarely exceeding three feet in height, these creatures are known for their gentle nature, thriving as artisans in everyday life and adhering to familiar routines.

 It is important to note that while the Glimmerhin are indeed famous for their contributions in the fields of science and engineering, they are rarely (if ever) recognised as capable mages and spellcasters and magicians are often ostracised and viewed with suspicion; Glimmerhin society is built on the mastery of mechanical engineering and alchemy, where every mechanism, formula, or invention has a logical progression and can be understood and replicated.
 Magic, on the other hand, often has results that can be unpredictable or depend on innate talent rather than calculated effort.